 Being an educator is one of the most important jobs a person can hold.
-After all, without teachers, children wouldn't gain the crucial skills and knowledge they need to become successful adults.
+After all, without teachers, children wouldn't gain the crucial skills and knowledge to become successful adults.

 However, in many states across the nation, teachers have low salaries, no support from school administrators, and work high-pressure jobs.
 A study from the National Center for Education Statistics shows that nearly one-fifth of teachers don't last more than one year in their job due to the high stress and low pay.
 The study further indicates that almost half don't make it to five years.
 Fortunately, though, there are states that recognize the value of educators.

 Several studies have been conducted to find the best states for teachers.
-In terms of income, the top state is New York, which pays teachers an average of over $76,000 per year.
-Alaska comes in behind New York as the state with the second-highest salary for teachers.
-Connecticut, California, and Massachusetts also have high average salaries for educators.
+In terms of income, the top state is New York, which pays teachers an average of over $92,222 per year.
+Massachusetts comes in behind New York as the state with the second-highest salary for teachers.
+Connecticut, California, and Washington also have high average salaries for educators.

-To get a more comprehensive look at the best states for teachers, we can take a look at a study conducted by WalletHub.
-This study looked at 22 indicators including safety and income growth potential to determine which states are the most teacher-friendly.
+To get a more comprehensive look at the best states for teachers, we can look at a study conducted by WalletHub.
+This study looked at 25 indicators, including safety and income growth potential, to determine which states are the most teacher-friendly.
 Indicators were categorized into Opportunity & Competition and Academic & Work Environment.
 Teacher salaries below are based on data from the 202122–2019 school year.

 New York's overall score of 60.86 makes it the best state in the U.S. for teachers, ranking third for Opportunity & Competition and third for Academic & Work Environment.
 Teachers in Washington make an average of $92,222 a year, the highest in the country.